Skip to main content

 Equipment options for warm-up exercises

 Many warm-up exercises require little or no equipment.
-Bodyweight movements like walking lunges, high knees, or jumping jacks can effectively increase blood flow and mobility.
+Bodyweight movements like walking lunges, high knee skips, or jumping jacks can effectively increase blood flow and mobility.
 Resistance bands are great for activating muscles and improving flexibility, especially for the shoulders, glutes, and hips.
 Foam rollers can also be used before exercise to release tight areas and prepare muscles for movement.
 Keep the warm-up light and focused, using equipment only to enhance your mobility and activation.

 Make warm-ups an essential part of your workout routine